-Vaya no longer issues "evergreen" contracts with no end date.
-All provider contracts are now on the state fiscal year cycle, from July 1 to June 30 of each year.
+Provider contracts are on the state fiscal year cycle, from July 1 to June 30 of each year, with some providers being offered an automatic renewal for one year.
 We also implemented a unified contract template to ensure consistency across the Closed Network.
 The template does not include an attachment with a specific list of approved sites, services and codes.
 This eliminates the need for a contract amendment every time a change is made.
-Instead, providers must verify that accurate sites, services and codes were correctly entered into Vaya's AlphaMCS system.
-Vaya's Contracts Team can generate a report upon request that lists all sites, services and codes associated with your contract in AlphaMCS.
-Note: Vaya must approve provider requests to add new billing sites or services prior to the delivery of any new services or services rendered from new sites.
-Providing new services and/or rendering services from a new site that is NOT approved, credentialed and incorporated in AlphaMCS will result in denied claims and/or adverse action.
+Instead, providers must verify that accurate sites, services and codes were correctly entered into the Vaya system.
+Upon request, Vaya can generate a report upon request that lists all sites, services and codes associated with your contract.
+Note: Providers must submit a request to Vaya to add new billing sites or services prior to the delivery of any new services or services rendered from new sites.
+Providing new services and/or rendering services from a new site that is NOT approved, credentialed and incorporated in the Vaya system will result in denied claims and/or adverse action.